aakash140799/Algorithms/StableMatching/4. Hospital-Resident Problem/README.md

 -   On the other hand, a super stable matching need not exist, but it can be found using an O(L) algorithm, if it exists.
 -   In strongly stable matching, a strongly stable matching can be found using O(L^2) algorithm, if it exists.

+**Application :**
+-   Used to assigne hospitals/ university to fresh graduate doctors/ students according to their ranking.

 **Read more :**
 To read more, you may like to go through the original paper : *The Hospital/Residents problem*.